Psychological Commitment

 How Commitments Weaken

 Keeping commitments is a learned behavior.
 We build a pattern of honoring.
-Our words mean something.
+Our words mean something both to us and others.
 We should say what we mean, and mean what we say.
-However, if we use words carelessly to obtain benefits without deeper considerations of the impact of those words on future behaviors our words quickly lose meaning.
+However, if we use words carelessly our words quickly lose meaning.
+They no longer carry the power of a commitment.
 This is a terrible state.
-Our interpersonal relations quickly lose the rewards of trust.
-Patterns of keeping or disregarding commitments influence strength of future commitments (to others and ourselves).
+Our interpersonal relations quickly lose the benefit of trust.
+Patterns of keeping or disregarding commitments influence strength of future commitments.

 Perceptions of Approaching Failure

-With people possessing stronger commitment (and strong self-efficacy) indication of impending failure do not discourage, rather along with the “feelings of frustration and anger” comes “increase in effort, a struggle to gain the incentive despite setbacks” Carver and Scheier explain that “this struggle is adaptive (thus, the affect is adaptive) because the struggle fosters goal attainment” (Ibid.
-Kindle location: 529).
+With people possessing stronger commitment (and strong self-efficacy) indication of impending failure do not discourage, rather along with the “feelings of frustration and anger” comes “increase in effort, a struggle to gain the incentive despite setbacks” Carver and Scheier explain that, “This struggle is adaptive (thus, the affect is adaptive) because the struggle fosters goal attainment” (Carver & Scheier, 2017).

 Strengthening Psychological Commitment